 If you’re in a good position in your industry, it’s likely you didn’t do it all alone.
 Most people begin at the bottom and work their way up with the help of others, so why not pay it back and become a mentor?

 No matter what industry you’re in, being a mentor is an important role.
-As a mentor, you’re responsible for training up the next generation of industry experts.
+As a mentor, you’re responsible for training the next generation of industry experts.

 So, what qualities make a good mentor?